jremenyi1/Python_Projects/Dundee_TPO_Analysis/README.md

 - bar charts comparing counts by area
 - boxplots showing how protection timing differs between areas

+Visualisations are generated for:
+-	the full dataset
+-	a filtered dataset containing only areas with more than one TPO (to reduce noise)

 Charts are automatically saved as **PDF** and **JPEG** files.

 ## Key Insights